AndrewSRea/My_Learning_Port/Bootstrap/Components/Buttons/README.md

 ### Methods

-You can create a butom instance with the button constructor.
+You can create a button instance with the button constructor.
 For example:
 ```
 var button = document.getElementById('myButton');
 var bsButton = new bootstrap.Button(button);